January 2, 2024 – Model I 3-D Parts

 December 7, 2024 – Missing Software

-A big THANK YOU to all of those who have sent in software from the Missing TRS-80 Model I/III/4 Software page!
+A big THANK YOU to all of those who have sent in software from the Missing TRS-80 Software Page and seeing if you have anything which is missing.

 As always, if you have any of the items on the list, please Contact Me.